gallickgunner/Yune/README.md

 2. You build this project or use only the executable if provided in the Release.
 You can then only do OpenCL programming in a separate file and mention it's name when the application asks.
 You won't need to recompile the project at all.
 This means you can keep on changing the kernel file or even use many different files with different algorithms without compiling at all :)

-Helion-Render uses OpenCL-GL interoperability as the main core for processing images on the kernel and displaying them on the window.
+Yune uses OpenCL-GL interoperability as the main core for processing images on the kernel and displaying them on the window.
 Aside from that it uses

 * [GLFW](https://github.com/glfw/glfw), for window and input managment.
 * [GLAD](https://github.com/Dav1dde/glad) for OpenGL 3.x and higher windows.